micpst/digit-recognizer/README.md

 Program has access to the keras model which has been trained to guess numbers from 0-9.
 If you want you can modify the model and train it using a custom dataset.

-Run the program with the following command `py app.py`
+Run the program with the following command `py guesser.py`

+Train and save the model with the following command `py train-model.py`

+Run the test suite with the following command `py test-model.py`

 ## User guide: